phalcon-orphanage/docs/en/reference/tutorial-invo-3.rst

         <td width="7%">{{ link_to("products/delete/" ~ product.id, 'Delete') }}</td>
       </tr>

-As we seen before using product.id is the same as in PHP as doing: $product->id, we made the same with product.name and so on.
+As we seen before using product.id is the same as in PHP as doing: :code:`$product->id`, we made the same with product.name and so on.
 Other fields are rendered differently, for instance, let's focus in product.productTypes.name.
 To understand this part, we have to check the model Products (app/models/Products.php):